BigslimVdub/AeonAndroidArmV8/Build_and_Deploy.md

 If you want to run this from your device, you need to install a terminal emulator such as ``ADB Shell`` or ``Terminal Emulator`` from the Google Play store.
-You will also need to give permissions to the folder you are running the Daemon and Wallet files to.
+You will also need to give permissions to the folder you are running the Daemon and Wallet files to through ABD shell.
 You may need root privileges for daemon to work if you get ``permission denied`` messages.
 This means you need to root your device.

 Please test and run these binaries.
-If functioning they may be added to the official binaries eventually.
+If enough community interest, this may be added to the official binaries eventually.